Deep Fundamental Factor Models: Factor Interpretability

 To evaluate fitted model sensitivities analytically, we require that the function $\hat{Y}=F(X)$ is continuous and differentiable everywhere.
 Furthermore, for stability of the interpretation, we shall require that $F(x)$ is a Lipschitz continuous\footnote{If Lipschitz continuity is not imposed, then a small change in one of the input values could result in an undesirable large variation in the derivative}.
 That is, there is a positive real constant $K$ s.t. $\forall x_1, x_2 \in \mathbb{R}^p$, $|F(x_1) - F(x_2)| \leq K|x_1-x_2|$.
 Such a constraint is necessary for the first derivative to be bounded and hence amenable to the derivatives, w.r.t. to the inputs, providing interpretability.

 Fortunately, provided that the weights and biases are finite, each semi-affine function is Lipschitz continuous everywhere.
 For example, the function $\tanh(x)$ is continuously differentiable with derivative, $1-\tanh^2(x)$, is globally bounded.
 With finite weights, the composition of $\tanh(x)$ with an affine function is also Lipschitz.
-Clearly ReLU$(x):=\max(\cdot,0)$ is not continuously differentiable and one can not use the approach described here.
-Note that for the following examples, we are indifferent to the choice of homoscedastic or heteroscedastic error, since the model sensitivities are independent of the error.
+Clearly ReLU$(x):=\max(\cdot,0)$ is not continuously differentiable and one can't use the approach described here.
+In a linear regression model \be \hat{Y} =F_{\mathbf{\beta}}(X):= \beta_0 + \beta_1X_1 + \dots +\beta_K X_K, \ee the model sensitivities are $\partial_{X_i} \hat{Y}=\beta_i$.
+In a feedforward neural network, we can use the chain rule to obtain the model sensitivities \be J:=\partial_{X} \hat{Y} =W^{(L)}J(I^{(L-1)})=W^{(L)}D(I^{(L-1)})W^{(L-1)}\dots D(I^{(1)})W^{(1)}, \ee where $D_{ii}(I):=\act'(I_i),~D_{ij}=0,~i\neq j$ is a diagonal matrix.